CrossRealms/Splunk-Cyences-App-for-Splunk/cyences_app_for_splunk/ReadMe.md

-# Central Security App for Splunk
+# Cyences App for Splunk

 ### Download from Splunkbase
 The Splunkbase link is not available yet.